Top 20 Islamic Story for Kids in English [2026 Collection]🕌

 Moral: True leadership is serving the people with compassion.

-Story 10: The Boy Who Loved the Qur’an
+The Boy Who Loved the Qur’an

 Ali, a young boy, loved listening to the Qur’an.
 Every evening, while other children played, he sat beside the mosque to hear the recitation.
 His friends teased him, saying, “Why waste time?”
 Ali replied, “These words guide me more than games.”